-Also, you could perform hang-cleans instead of power-cleans to avoid high-risk phases of movement as well as provide better low back support.
+You could also perform hang-cleans instead of power-cleans to avoid high-risk phases of movement and provide better back support.

 How Can Poor Posture Result in Back Pain?

-Another predominant agitator of low back pain is poor posture.
-It only makes sense that keeping the spine in a flexed or overextended position for a prolonged period will eventually lead to or exacerbate low back pain.
+Another predominant agitator of back pain is poor posture.
+It only makes sense that keeping the spine flexed or overextended for a prolonged period will eventually lead to or exacerbate back pain.

 So how can you identify and correct for poor posture?
 Dr. Kelly Starrett, a physical therapist, a renowned strength and conditioning coach, and author of Becoming a Supple Leopard, recommends the two-hand rule and belly-whack test.